Can you learn piano as an adult? Of course, and our lessons can help those interested in learning piano as an adult

 You can still learn piano as an adult.

-Many people have the idea that once you hit your adult years, learning becomes far more difficult.
+Many people have the idea that once you get older, learning piano as an adult becomes far more difficult.
 There are definitely factors that make it tricky, like busy schedules, family responsibilities, and the like.
 However, as human beings, we are always learning.
 Our brains don’t stop when they hit a certain age – they keep going!
 There’s also evidence that learning a new skill as an adult can keep the brain active into the later years of life.
 The most compelling reason to start learning piano now, though, is that you want to learn.

 Maybe your schedule is restrictive, or you don’t have a piano teacher nearby.
-Or maybe you want to see if you’ll even like lessons before committing a lot of time and money to it.
+Or maybe you want to see if you’ll even like piano lessons for adults before committing a lot of time and money to it.
 Hoffman Academy is here to help!
-Whether you’re and adult learner who is completely new to piano or began learning as a child but haven’t touched the ivories in years, our piano lessons will help you achieve your musical goals on your schedule and budget.
+Whether you’re an adult learner who is completely new to piano or began learning as a child but haven’t touched the ivories in years, our piano lessons will help you achieve your musical goals on your schedule and budget.
 You’ll not only play songs – you’ll also learn:

 - to break down the steps for learning the pieces you want to play